alurban/pyschild/README.md

 # pyschild
-A Python package for visualizing the Schwarzschild spacetime
+A python package for visualizing the Schwarzschild spacetime